antonionduarte/genealogical-repositories/README.md

 # Genealogical Repositories

-*OCaml, fully functional programming project for the Languages and Programming Environments class* *In this project we developed functions to process and make interisting queries in a special type* *of data structure, called a Genealogical Gepository.*
+*OCaml, fully functional programming project for the Languages and Programming Environments class.*
+*In this project we developed functions to process and make interisting queries in a special type* *of data structure, called a Genealogical Gepository.*
-*A repository is a 	list of pairs, each consisting on the identification of an individual, and the list of known children of the specific individual*
+*A repository is a 	list of pairs, each consisting on the identification of an individual, and the list of known children of the specific individual.*

 # Structural Restrictions

-- Structural restrictions
+_Structural restrictions_
  * There are no duplicates among the first components of the various pairs.
  * All the known individuals occur in the first component.
-- Semantic restrictions
+_Semantic restrictions_
  * There are no loops in the structure, no one can be an ancestor of itself.
  * Each individual can have at most two parents.